Andrew is well read in history, having studied history at University in England. He has been on writing online for many years.

 Kettering - The Place of Ketter's people.

 The Vikings were responsible for originating the names of many English towns and villages.
 The area that incorporates Yorkshire, East Anglia, Derbyshire, Nottinghamshire and Lincolnshire show heavy Viking settlement in their place names, this is due to the existence of the Danelaw between the ninth and eleventh century.

-Place names ending in -by , such as Selby, Grimsby, Derby or Whitby are places that the Vikings first settled.
-These (-by) endings, effectively meant it was a village or settlement.
-For example, Derby can be broken down to this basic explanation.
+Place names ending in -by, such as Selby, Grimsby, Derby or Whitby are places that the Vikings first settled.
+These (-by) endings effectively meant it was a village or settlement.
+For example, Derby can be broken down into this basic explanation.